-A spinal cord injury can have life-altering consequences.
-Since the spinal cord controls basic and essential functions, damage to the spine can result in permanent, lifelong disabilities that range from movement issues to paralysis.
-Since this type of catastrophic injury is expensive to treat—sometimes robbing the victim of a career and a normal life—they can also be a financial burden.
-Victims often require multiple surgeries and ongoing treatment, which means families with adequate medical insurance may not be able to afford the best possible treatments.
+A spinal cord injury is a catastrophic injury that is notoriously expensive to treat.
+While robbing the victim of a career and a normal life, the injury will create an extreme financial burden.
+Victims often require multiple surgeries and ongoing treatment, which means families with good medical insurance may not be able to afford the best possible treatments.

 Spinal cord injuries are most commonly caused by:

-Spinal cord injury occurs when there is trauma that causes damage to cells within the spinal cord or severs the nerves that relay signals from the body to the brain.
+A spinal cord injury occurs when there is trauma that causes damage to cells within the spinal cord or severs the nerves that relay signals from the body to the brain.
 All spinal cord injuries are divided into two broad categories: incomplete and complete.
 With incomplete injuries, the cord is partially severed, which enables the injured person to retain some function.
-On the other hand, complete injuries happen when the spinal cord is fully severed, eliminating function entirely.
+Complete injuries happen when the spinal cord is fully severed, eliminating function entirely.

 The most common types of spinal cord injuries include bruising of the spinal cord and pressure on the spinal cord.
-Besides these, the spinal cord can become lacerated where nerve fibers are severed or torn.
+Other common types include lacerations that have caused nerve fibers to be severed or torn.

 Severe spinal cord injuries often cause:

 This can include the loss of the ability to breathe and other basic functions such as bowel and bladder control.
-Spinal cord injury victims can have secondary complications such as bladder infections, spinal and lung infections, progressive blindness, and bed sores.
-Growing scar tissue can cause pain.
-Sometimes, the person can no longer communicate.
+Spinal cord injury victims can have secondary complications such as bladder infections, spinal and lung infections, progressive blindness, and bedsores.
+Growing scar tissue can cause chronic pain.
+Severe cases can even cause a loss of communication abilities.

 Spinal cord injury lawsuits often involve more complex legal and medical issues compared to a typical injury case.
 If you’re considering filing a lawsuit, it is critical to speak with an experienced attorney who is well-versed in spinal cord litigation.
-Our Boulder personal injury attorneys can investigate your accident, examine all available evidence, negotiate with insurance providers, and build a strong case strategy just for you.
+Our Boulder spinal cord injury attorneys can investigate your accident, examine all available evidence, negotiate with insurers, and build a strong case strategy just for you.

-If you or your family has suffered from a spinal cord injury that was caused by the negligence of another, you may be entitled to monetary compensation.
+If you or a family member has suffered a spinal cord injury that was caused by the negligence of another, you may be entitled to monetary compensation.
 Please call our personal injury law firm to request a free initial consultation at your earliest convenience.
-We will conduct an extensive investigation in order to identify the strengths of your case, including any weaknesses.
-Our experienced Boulder personal injury attorneys can help you understand your options before bringing forward your case.
+We can conduct an extensive investigation to identify the strengths of your case, including any weaknesses.
+Our experienced Boulder spinal cord injury attorneys can help you understand your options before bringing forward your case.